 7. Children shouldn’t justify their parents’ expectations

-My mom has never tried to make me a person she wanted me to be.
-Yes, she brought me up, educated and shaped my personality, but she hasn’t tried to change me or make different version of myself.
-I’m thankful to her for understanding and wisdom.
+My mom has never tried to make me the person she wanted me to be.
+Yes, she brought me up, educated and shaped my personality, but she hasn’t tried to change me or make a different version of myself.
+I’m thankful to her for her understanding and wisdom.
 She accepted my decisions and choices even when she thought differently.
 She always wanted me to become a doctor because that was her childhood dream.
-But I’ve chosen another path and she accepted it.
+But I’ve chosen another path, and she accepted it.
 Moreover, she was the only one to believe in me and encourage all my undertakings.

 8. Appearance and clothes don’t matter

 No matter how beautiful and well-dressed the person is, you can define the person by actions and deeds only.
-My mom is a very good-looking woman with a sophisticated taste and good manners.
+My mom is a handsome woman with sophisticated taste and good manners.
 But most people appreciate her character and good temper.
 Often the most expensive clothes and the most appealing appearance are totally deceptive because they hide a shallow personality.